TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-ios.md

 ## ToastProduct

-Lets you check information of a product registered in TOAST IAP console.
+Lets you check information of a product registered in NHN Cloud IAP console.

 ```objc
 @interface ToastProduct : NSObject <NSCoding, NSCopying>